yy96/WhatsYourKindofMovie/index.md

 4.      true
 5.      bittersweet

-For the last community, the words are all pretty positive.
-This group of users seem to prefer the movies that pass a positive information by inferring from text including `motivation` and `inspirational`.
+For the last community, the words have positive conocation .
+This group of users seems to prefer the movies that pass a positive information by inferring from text including `motivation` and `inspirational`.
 They are looking for the element of growth in the movies they would like to watch.
 <br/>
 > By looking at the tags, we find out the tags for each community are very much linked to different movie genres.
-Thus, we would like further find out the movie genres that are related to each communities and explore the common and distinct movie genres favoured by different communities.
+Thus, we would like to further find out the movie genres that are related to each community and explore the common and distinct movie genres favoured by different communities.

 ### 5.4 Genre Analysis
 #### 5.4.1 Top Movie Genres for each Community